-Unfortunately, we live in a society where 「pain」 is often not adequately treated and diagnosed in the early stages.
-This review highlights the causes and dilemmas of young adults with mild back pain and chronic pain.
-It also focuses on some mainstream drugs used to treat low back pain.
-At the end of this article, it also explains and demonstrates the practice of interdisciplinary treatment strategies for chronic pain.
+Unfortunately, we live in a society where pain is often undertreated and often goes undiagnosed in its early stages.
+This commentary highlights the causes and plights of younger adults suffering from mild lower back pain as well as the chronic variant.
+It also goes ahead to beam illuminating rays on some mainstream medications utilized as a therapy for lower back pain.
+At the latter end of this piece, explanation and credence are given to the practice of interdisciplinary treatment strategies of chronic pain.

-Common causes of low back pain in adults
+Common causes of low back pain in adults: an overview

-Identifying the external cause of low back pain is one thing, but discovering the root cause/diagnostic cause is another.
-The lower back of the human body is composed of multiple independent parts, which can make adults feel pain.
-Some of these include ligaments, abdominal muscles, intervertebral discs and small joints of the spine.
-More importantly, each of these parts exhibited obvious overlapping axial and peripheral axial pain patterns, making it difficult to form an accurate prognostic diagnosis.
-This explains why some patients face diagnostic difficulties, and in the long run, sometimes it can bring challenges to treatment.
+Identifying the external cause of LBP is one thing while discovering the root/diagnostic cause is another.
+The lower back of the human body is constituted of multiple, independent parts capable of causing pain to an adult.
+Some of these parts include ligaments, abdominal muscles, intervertebral discs, and facet joints of the spine.
+More so, each of these parts manifests a significantly overlapping axial and periaxial pattern of pain that makes it complex to form an accurate prognosis.
+This explains why some patients suffer a diagnostic dilemma that could sometimes pose a therapeutic challenge in the long run.

-Participating in sports and extreme physical exercise account for a certain proportion of young people’s low back pain.
-Due to daily physical exercise and repeated falls, athletes are at risk of mild inflammation, bruising or chronic complications in the waist.
-Low back pain and knee injuries can bring an athlete’s career to an abrupt end.
-Therefore, it is definitely beneficial to carry out specialized exercise and adequate calcium intake for adults who exercise a lot (such as athletes).
-Increasing bone density and muscle strength can cushion the impact and reduce the risk of fracture in the event of a fall.
+Participation in sports and extreme physical activity accounts for a proportion of low back pain among young adults.
+Athletes are at risk of minor strains, bruises or chronic complications in the lower back due to daily physical activity and repeated falls.
+Low back pain and knee injuries can bring an athlete's career to an abrupt end.
+Therefore, dedicated exercise and adequate calcium intake are definitely beneficial for physically active adults such as athletes.
+Improving bone density and muscle strength can act as a shock absorber and reduce the risk of breaking bones in a fall.

-In recent years, drugs such as opioids, non-steroidal anti-inflammatory drugs (NSAIDs), antidepressants, and over-the-counter (OTC) analgesics are commonly used to treat low back pain.
-As mentioned earlier in this article, it is strongly recommended to include diagnostic injuries as the internal cause of back pain before choosing a treatment.
-More importantly, most drugs used to treat pain usually have a sedative effect and require careful monitoring of patients, especially if they participate in physical exercise.
+In recent times, medications such as opioids, non-steroid anti-inflammatory drugs (NSAIDs), anti-depressants, and over-the-counter (OTC) analgesics are generally utilized in the treatment of lower back pain.
+As noted earlier in this piece, it is highly recommended to conduct a diagnostic injury into the internal cause of back pain before choosing a therapy.
+More so, most medications used to treat pain often have sedative effects that require patients to be carefully monitored, especially if they participate in physical activity.

 Treatment of low back pain requires a continuous and systematic approach.
 Unfortunately, most patients deal with their condition very improperly.
-Please avoid guesswork and self-diagnosis before choosing a medical plan.
+The first step to get it right is to achieve [precision].
+Please avoid guessing and self-diagnosis before choosing a medical plan.
 It is also important to take every pain seriously.
 If the pain persists or becomes unbearable, consult a doctor for proper care.